You will learn

 Conditional split

-The conditional split component creates two distinct paths in your flow, branching based on defined recipient profile properties and/or activity.
+The conditional split component creates 2 distinct paths in your flow, branching based on defined recipient profile properties and/or activity.

 Let's say we'd like to create unique paths for those that have over a certain value left behind in their cart.